Sherlock7X/Sherlock7X.github.io/_pages/about.md

 I am also curious about:

-- Generative AI in finance
+- Generative AI in finance.
-- Crypto arbitrage strategies
+- Crypto arbitrage strategies.

 Welcome to connect me by [email](mailto: wxiaab@connect.ust.hk) or on [Linkedin](https://www.linkedin.com/in/wencan-xia-014143268/).